 Often in soils, the comprising particles will clump, or aggregate together.
-This aggregation defines the soil’s structure.
+This aggregation defines its structure.
 There are many ways to describe a soil’s structure, such as blocky, platy, prismatic and angular.

 Soil particles don’t fit together perfectly.
-The space in between each particle is called pore space, and these pore spaces affect the density of the soil.
-The density of the soil dictates how well the soil retains water.
-However, there is a fine line between a soil that is dense enough to have good water retention, and a soil that is too dense to promote plant growth.
+The space in between each particle is called pore space, and these pore spaces affect the density.
+The density of the soil dictates how well it retains water.
+However, there is a fine line between a soil that is dense enough to have good water retention, and one that is too dense to promote plant growth.
 The idea soil for growing plants is 50% soil and 50% pore space.

 pH is the measure of how alkaline or acidic a substance is.
 The pH scale runs from 0 (very acid) to 14 (very alkaline), with a pH of 7 being completely neutral.
 Soils generally range between 4-8 pH.
-The pH of a soil is important to consider, as it affects the availability of nutrients in the soil.
+The pH is important to consider, as it affects the availability of nutrients.